10 Best Swimming Fins Reviewed & Fully Compared

 Helps improve racing form and time

-Blade is not vented
+The blade is not vented

 Sizing is off

 Cressi is a well-known brand in the swimming world, and the Cressi Light swimming fins are no exception when it comes to efficiency, effectiveness, and overall durability.
-These fins are specifically designed for those of you looking to push your training further--and are also meant to be used in the pool.
+These swimming fins are specifically designed for those of you looking to push your training further--and are also meant to be used in the pool.
 If you are a competitive swimmer, then you may want to take a closer look at these fins.Read more

 These short blade fins will make each of your kicks more effective and efficient--which will help you save your energy and push yourself further.
 Currently, Cressi is researching and testing the length of these blades to ensure their overall cramp prevention and long-term effectiveness.
-They were, however, designed to help you increase your speed, improve your racing time and perfect your racing technique, help you perfect your form and body position, and increase your flexibility and the strength in your legs.
+Those swimming fins were, however, designed to help you increase your speed, improve your racing time and perfect your racing technique, help you perfect your form and body position, and increase your flexibility and the strength in your legs.

-While these are best for pool use to help you train harder to improve your speed, racing technique, and get a great leg workout, they can also be used for leisure swimming, snorkeling, and swim training anywhere--thus they are clearly a very versatile pair of fins.
+While these swimming fins are best for pool use to help you train harder to improve your speed, racing technique, and get a great leg workout, they can also be used for leisure swimming, snorkeling, and swim training anywhere--thus they are clearly a very versatile pair of fins.
 Their anatomic foot pocket also increases your overall comfort and allows you to wear them for long swims and training sessions with no fear of pain or foot cramps arising--however, keep in mind that Cressi is still currently testing the blade length to see how well they prevent cramps from developing.